- Meet the Admission Committee

 A: The opportunity for us to have a personal interaction with you always makes a difference.
 Interviews are strongly recommended.
 Please come prepared to talk about Connecticut College and anything else that interests you.
 We would much rather converse enthusiastically about what you want to talk about than to have to fall back on tired questions about your favorite class, favorite teacher, the weather at home, etc.

-You really should not interview, however, if you are doing it because your parents or counselor are making you.
+You should not interview, however, if you are doing it because your parents or counselor are making you.
 This lack of personal motivation and genuine interest in the College is often evident.
-See the Interviews section for more information and helpful interview tips.
+See the Interviews section for more information, to schedule an interview and get helpful interview tips.

 Q: Are you open on the weekends?